- $100 – $15,000 per vulnerability

-While we use Bugcrowd as a platform for rewarding all issues, for vehicle and product related service issues please notify us at firstname.lastname@example.org to provide details.
-Our GPG public key is available here: https://www.teslamotors.com/sites/default/files/downloads/teslavulnerabilitypgp.asc
+While we use Bugcrowd as a platform for rewarding all issues, please report vehicle and product related issues directly to email@example.com, using our GPG key to encrypt reports containing sensitive information.

-If issues reported to our bug bounty program affect a third-party library, external project, or another vendor, Tesla reserves the right to forward details of the issue along to that party without further discussion with the researcher.
-We will do our best to coordinate and communicate with researchers through this process.
+If issues reported to our bug bounty program affect a third-party library, external project, or another vendor, Tesla reserves the right to forward details of the issue to that party without notification to the researcher.

 Responsible Disclosure Guidelines

 We will investigate legitimate reports and make every effort to quickly correct any vulnerability.
 To encourage responsible reporting, we will not take legal action against you nor ask law enforcement to investigate you, so long as you comply with the Terms.